Menu

 • For athletes that have no prior rowing experience.

-• If you missed the intake period, please check out our Summer Camps (10-14 years) and HP camps (14-18 years).
+• If you missed the intake period, please check out our summer camps (10-14 years) and HP camps (14-18 years). these will develop your skill to a level where you can join the junior program.

 • Email office@calgaryrowing.com to start the program.